ISP (Internet Service Provider)

 Bandwidth monthly cost dropped from $60,000 to $6,000.
 This was a huge cost savings that Etsdia was able to pass on the savings on to their clients.

 The capital expenditure was recovered within a few weeks.

-Etsida was able enlarge the scope of its Internet Service offering by building a backend built by Mushroom Networks physical and virtual appliances.
-By creating overlay tunnels between Mushroom appliances that can combine various Internet lines, Etsia was able to create high speed IP tunnels that provided performance and reliability that no single service was able to come close.
+Etsida was able to enlarge the scope of its Internet Service offering by building a backend built by Mushroom Networks’ physical and virtual appliances.
+By creating overlay tunnels between Mushroom appliances that can combine various Internet lines, Etsdia was able to create high-speed IP tunnels that provided performance and reliability that no single service was able to come close to matching.
 Given the low cost requirements of the Mushroom appliances and the reduced cost of operating Etsdia’s network, the network upgrade was easy, quick on return on investment and future proof.

 “Mushroom’s solution was tremendously helpful and really boosted the robustness of Etsdia’s network.
 I truly felt like I struck gold.
 This was a technology too good to be true, but I experienced the power of it first hand.
-Mushroom’s technology really enabled a new class of services to Etsdia’s client base”,
+Mushroom’s technology really enabled a new class of services for Etsdia’s client base,”

 Abdou Dia, CEO & GM, Etsdia